DEMONSTRATED PROTECTION through reliable Ig replacement

 Experience_Proven_Demonstrated_PI

-• 97% of adverse reactions were non-serious, and 90% were rated mild or moderate in severity
+• 97% of AR were non-serious§, and 90% were rated mild or moderate in severity

-• In patients studied up to 29 months in the extension trial (n=55)15
+In patients studied up to 29 months in the extension trial (n=55)2:

-In the clinical studies, the most common adverse reactions, observed in >5% of study subjects, were headache, fatigue, nausea, chills, vomiting, back pain, pain, elevated body temperature, abdominal pain, diarrhea, cough, stomach discomfort, chest pain, joint swelling/effusion, influenza-like illness, pharyngolaryngeal pain, urticaria, and dizziness.
-Serious adverse reactions were hypersensitivity, chills, fatigue, dizziness, and increased body temperature.
+In clinical studies of patients with PI, the most common adverse reactions to Privigen, observed in >5% of subjects, were headache, fatigue, nausea, chills, vomiting, back pain, pain, elevated body temperature, abdominal pain, diarrhea, cough, stomach discomfort, chest pain, joint swelling/effusion, influenza-like illness, pharyngolaryngeal pain, urticaria, and dizziness.

-Serious adverse reactions in the pivotal trial included hypersensitivity, chills, fatigue, dizziness, and increased body temperature (all severe), occurring in one subject and resulting in the subject’s withdrawal from the study.
-Two other subjects withdrew from the study due to adverse reactions of vomiting in one subject and chills and headache in the other.
+§Serious AR in the PI pivotal trial included hypersensitivity, chills, fatigue, dizziness, and increased body temperature (all severe), occurring in one subject and resulting in the subject’s withdrawal from the study.
+Two other subjects withdrew from the study due to AR of vomiting in one subject and chills and headache in the other.

 Have additional questions?